California Court Records

 Eligible persons may be able to expunge their criminal records by petitioning the Superior Court of the county where the conviction occurred.
 To do this, petitioners begin by printing and completing the Petition for Dismissal Form for each conviction.
 Note that some counties have separate forms for this purpose.
 As such, be sure to contact the applicable court clerk to inquire about their local filing, serving guidelines, mailing address, number of copies to be submitted, etc. After this, courts typically schedule a hearing.

 Generally, the courts do not charge fees for filing the petition.
 However, the court may order a reimbursement fee of up to $150 for each charge/petition, irrespective of whether the petition was granted or denied.
-The fees may be waived for those that are financially incapable of covering the costs.
+The fees may be waived for those who are financially unable to cover the costs.

 Do Sealed Records Show up In California Background Checks?